 The Bank continues to develop and improve its liquidity risk management system with the aim of effectively identifying, measuring, monitoring and controlling liquidity risk across its network.
-Seeking at all times to balance safety, liquidity, profitability and regulatory requirements.
+Always seeking to balance safety, liquidity, profitability and regulatory requirements.

 The Bank's liquidity risk management process is primarily the responsibility of the Asset and Liability Management Group and the Market Risk Management Group.
 The Bank's liquidity risk management objectives include the following: